-This is not the most common island choice of the tourists.
-But, artists and photographers love paying a visit to the island for their unparalleled natural charm.
-You shall not find this extent of scenic beauty anywhere in Okinawa.
+This is not the most common island choice for tourists, but artists and photographers love coming here for its unparalleled natural charm.

-While at the Akajima Islands, you can also choose to go on a short swimming trip in the gentle waters that surround the central Aka Island.
+While at the Akajima Islands, you can also choose to go on a short swimming trip in the gentle waters surrounding central Aka Island.

-Start by paying a visit to the ancient villages and the villagers, who have chosen to maintain their distance from modern life and urbanization.
+Start by visiting the ancient villages whose locals have chosen to maintain their distance from modern life and urbanization.

 The temple complex in itself also happens to be a significant religious center in Okinawa.

-Being close to Shurijo Castle, you can drop by the museum for a quick tour after completing your tours of the castle.
+Being close to Shurijo Castle, you can drop by the museum for a quick tour after completing your tour of the castle.

-The Okinawa Prefectural Peace Memorial Museum is also located here in the town of Itoman.
+The Okinawa Prefectural Peace Memorial Museum is also located in the city of Itoman.

-The stingrays are what everyone wants to see while they are here, and unsurprisingly, snorkeling is one of the most popular activities here.
+The stingrays are what everyone wants to see while they are here, and unsurprisingly, snorkeling is one of the most popular activities on the island.

 Party at Naha